henrietta-k/adapt-learning-wiki/Adapt-v5.3---the-one-with-ES6-8-support.md

 If you execute and inspect the above code in a debugger, you will see that `savedText` lives directly on the new instance, whereas `log` is inherited via the `__proto__` property.

 #### Inheritance chains
-It is possible to create many layers of inheritance such that one class is able to inherit behaviour from another and all behaviour from all classes in the chain of inheritance will be expressed on the instance.
+It is possible to create many layers of inheritance such that a class is able to inherit behaviour from another and all behaviour from all classes in the chain of inheritance will be expressed on the instance.
 ```js
 var Class = function ConstructorA() {};
 Class.prototype.log = function(text) { console.log(text); };